 - Seedata.io reserves the right to change or withdraw this program at any time and is under no obligation to reward any submission in any way.
 We will not negotiate in response to duress or threats (eg. threat of withholding the vulnerability, or of releasing the vulnerability or any exposed data to the public).
 In any and all such cases, we will engage the appropriate authorities as necessary.

-Any security vulnerabilities discovered within the parameters of our responsible disclosure program should be reported via our support chat or directly by email to email@example.com
+Any security vulnerabilities discovered within the parameters of our responsible disclosure program should be reported directly by email to email@example.com